stijnvermeeren-swisstopo/label-studio-ml-backend/README.md

 #### Run without Docker

-To run without docker (for example, for debugging purposes), you can use the following command:
+To run without docker (for example, for debugging purposes), you can use the following command: (make sure to install the dependencies beforehand).

 ```bash
 label-studio-ml start my_ml_backend